EichanInIt/COS30049-Computing-Technology-Innovation-Project_FlightForesight/README.md

 **Note**: Both backend processes use the same port, `8000`, but operate under different endpoints, so they **CANNOT** run at the same time on the same port.
 If you want to uses one, you must disabled the other.

+### Database
+**Important Note**: A new terminal is needed to run the backend concurrently with the frontend.
+Make sure that this terminal is strictly in the correct directory of `./COS30049-COMPUTING-TECHNOLOGY-INNOVATION-PROJECT_FLIGHTFORESIGHT/backend`
+To be able to observe the database of the delay prediction and fare prediction, following these steps:
+1. Install the DB browser for SQLite on https://sqlitebrowser.org/dl/.
+Choose your suitable versions.
+2. After installation is complete, open the app (it is called 'DB Browser for SQLite)
+3. Choose 'Open Database' and browse for the created database (there are 2 database: fare_prediction.db for fare prediction and delay_prediction.db for delay prediction.
+Both databases are stored in the backend folder.)
+4. After opening the database, you can view the tables and data in the database by choosing the 'Browse Data' tab and you could execute SQL commands on 'Execute SQL' tab.
+This app is a high quality, visual, open source tool designed for people who want to create, search, and edit SQLite or SQLCipher database files.
+It works with Windows, macOS, and most versions of Linux and Unix.